tobega/tailspin-v0/TailspinReference.md

 calculated attributes, e.g. `$({item:, distance: §.x + §.y})` will remove all attributes except "item" from each tuple and append a new attribute "distance" equal to the sum of the previous x and y attributes.
 Note the use of the reflexive identifier `§` to refer to the current tuple being projected, while `$` would still refer to the current value being processed in the chain.
+These projections can also be used to transform individual structure values or arrays of structures.

 ## Matchers
 A matcher is a criterion enclosed by angle brackets.
 A sequence of matchers is evaluated from the